Lake Superior Circle Tour

 - At Harvey, the LSCT turns to continue its easterly course via M-28 through Munising and Seney toward Newberry.

-- At Seney, where the mainline circle tour route continues east toward Newberry, an LSCT Spur Route is signed along M-77 northerly to a terminus in Grand Marais, on the Lake Superior shoreline.
+- At Seney, where the mainline circle tour route continues east toward Newberry, an LSCT Spur Route was formerly signed along M-77 northerly to a terminus in Grand Marais, on the Lake Superior shoreline, but when the road signs along M-77 were replaced in 2012–13, the LSCT Spur Route signs were left off and the spur is no longer signed.

 - In the Newberry area, the route turns northerly to follow M-123 through downtown Newberry, then arcs northeasterly through the Tahquamenon Falls State Park and into Paradise.